 Air Conditioning, Pool and Heating Equipment.
 No exterior heating, air conditioning, pool or refrigeration equipment shall be placed, allowed or maintained anywhere other than on the ground, and an enclosure or landscape screen will be required for the same.
 Provided, however, that solar units meeting all governmental guidelines for residential uses may be located on the roof if such solar unit is not visible from the road on which the residence fronts or faces or is not unsightly to other Lots and is specifically approved by the ARC.

 Construction Type.
-All construction shall be new.
+All Residence construction shall be new.
 No premanufactured structure, building previously used at another location or building or structure originally constructed as a mobile dwelling may be moved onto a Lot.
 Geodesic domes or similar structures are not permitted.

 Utilities.
 All utility lines, including service lines of whatsoever kind or nature, shall be underground on all Lots, except that poles and lines existing and still in service as of the date of recording of this Declaration, if any, may remain for so long as they are in service.
 It shall be the responsibility of the Owner of each Lot to extend service to the Residence from the feeder lines in the road.